10 Things That Happen to Your Body When You Quit Coffee

 You could gain weight

 Have you ever experienced strange cravings if you happen to forgo your caffeine dose one morning?
 Since coffee can temporarily suppress your appetite, you might find yourself reaching for fat- or sugar-loaded replacements more often than usual once you stop drinking your daily cup of joe.
 This is especially true when your caffeine withdrawal kicks in and your body starts searching for a quick sugar fix, boosting your blood sugar and daily caloric consumption.
-These are the 7 things that happen to your body when you drink coffee every day.
+Find out these yummy things to do with coffee—besides drink it!

 You could sleep better

-Even though you’ll feel tired as your body adjusts to the lack of stimulants it’s so used to, in the long run, you could get a better night’s sleep once you start living a caffeine-free lifestyle, especially if you were used to drinking coffee in the afternoon or evening.
-A study published in the Journal of Clinical Sleep Medicine found that caffeine intake even six hours before bedtime can disrupt a person’s sleep cycle that night.
-Try out these ways to wake up in the morning without coffee.
+Even though you’ll feel tired as your body adjusts to the lack of stimulants it’s become used to, in the long run, you could get a better night’s sleep once you start living caffeine-free, especially if you were an afternoon or evening coffee drinker.
+A study published in 2013 in the Journal of Clinical Sleep Medicine found that caffeine intake even six hours before bedtime can disrupt a person’s sleep cycle that night.
+Have you visited the best coffee shop in your state?

 You could have more frequent headaches

 Every coffee lover recognizes the telltale signs of the dreaded caffeine headache that hits when your body doesn’t get its morning jolt.
 When you stop drinking coffee, you deprive your body of adrenaline and dopamine, hormones that act as natural stimulants and keep you awake.
 Instead, a flood of adenosine—a hormone responsible for rest and tiredness—rushes to your head, causing a change to your brain chemistry that results in a headache.
-To minimize the pain, don’t quit cold turkey, Wesley Delbridge, RD, a spokesperson for the Academy of Nutrition and Dietetics, told Prevention.
+To minimize the pain, don’t quit cold turkey.
 Instead, cut your intake just a little bit every two or three days.
 Eliminating a half cup of coffee, replacing coffee with tea, or even mixing normal coffee with decaf can help to avoid withdrawal symptoms, and you’ll be well on your way to weaning off your caffeine dependency.
-Here are some things that happen to your body when you switch from coffee to tea.
+Find out what’s better for you: coffee or tea.

 You could feel sick (but not for long)